We offer courses at a PhD level as a part of your postgraduate studies.

 Telephone: +46 46 222 93 43

 This graduate course in evolutionary biology emphasises the various evolutionary processes rather than descriptions of states, patterns and the methods to establish them.
 It covers all levels of biological organisation and temporal and spatial scales.
-It does so by a conceptual and general approach, although ample reference will be made to well-known organisms and biological system.
+It does so by a conceptual and general approach, although ample reference will be made to well-known organisms and biological systems.
 When appropriate, examples from experimental evolution will be discussed from a theoretical perspective.

 The course will be run for 5 days in one week.
 The course will have elements from genetics (molecular, population, quantitative), ecology, developmental biology and palaeontology.
 There is mathematics, but not beyond basic algebra and simple calculus.
 The course is explicitly interdisciplinary and synthesising.